JAQuent/Questionnaire-Presenter/README.md

 # Data saved
 _Explanation coming soon_.

-Note due to UXF internal workins “,” in responses are converted into “\_”.
+Note due to UXF internal workings “,” in responses & input are converted into “\_”.

 # Ideas for the future
 - Participant check list
 - Change background on trials?
 To indicate different questionnaires.
+- Currently, any extra columns are not copied to the data so that during analysis supplementary information has to be added.
+Even though it would be a useful feature because one could question IDs and many other things, the issue is the fact that QP allows "," to be used in the strings for the questions etc. interferes with the `trial_results.csv`.
+For now, I therefore simply disabled this function and suggest to add this information at a later stage.